niblunc/BCP/HEI/HEI/README.md

 OUTPUT - dataframe

 # grouper
 makes both the daily and overall all hei scores.
-For the pediatric only want to use the daily
+For the pediatric only want to use the raw NOT daily.

+# Check
+This function is taking the dictionary of parameters, the datatables and making the calculated HEI scores which are then summed for the total HEI score.
+This function in the pediatric data calls DQI(), in the adult data it calls adeq_check and mod_check.